-Other studies have been conducted to assess the load of squats (and some of its parameters such as weight and depth) on the knees.
+Other studies have been conducted to assess the load of squats (and some of its parameters s and depth) on the knees.

 A 1989 paper published in Medicine and Science in Sports and Exercise studied the effects of squats on knee stability.
 The study had a hundred male and female volunteers participate in an eight-week training program with multiple groups (control group, full squat group, and half squat group).
 Using a knee ligament arthrometer to measure knee stability, the study concluded that both full and half squats did not have any effect on the knee stability of the participants.

 A 2013 paper published in Sports Medicine reviewed over 164 published articles in PubMed to analyze the effect of squatting depth and weight load on the knee joint.
 According to the literature review and calculations, deep squats confer more stress on the knee and spinal joints compared to half and quarter squats.
 However, neither anterior and posterior shear forces in deep squats can reach magnitudes that pose risks to the posterior cruciate ligament (PCL) and anterior cruciate ligament (ACL), ligaments that keep the knee stabilized.

 Thus, it is concluded that with proper form and technique, the exercise should not pose any risks for the knees of people performing squats.